 UGDSB Students will:

-- See themselves as part of a community of learners through subject centered practices
+- See themselves as part of a community of learners through student centred practices

 - Receive intentional responsive support to overcome challenges related to achieving academic, social, emotional, and pathway related goals